ellesandrinevillanueva/Villanueva_ProgrammingAssignment2/README.md

       [ 625,  676,  729,  784,  841,  900],
       [ 961, 1024, 1089, 1156, 1225, 1296]])
 ```
+Array S is reshaped into a 6x6 matrix.

 ```
 S_mean = np.mean(S)
     S_mean

 np.float64(450.1666666666667)
 ```
+The mean of S is calculated and a floating point is returned.

 ```
 bool_mean = S > S_mean
     bool_mean